pa11y/pa11y/README.md

 ### How can I simulate a user interaction before running pa11y?

-Use the `beforeScript` option either in your JS code or in your JSON config file to simulate the interactions before running pa11y.
+Use the `beforeScript` option either in your JS code or in your config file to simulate the interactions before running pa11y.

 In this example, additional content is loaded via ajax when a button is clicked.
 Once the content is loaded the `aria-hidden` atrribute switches from `true` to `false`.